python/cpython/Doc/library/sqlite3.rst

 Exceptions
 ----------

+The exception hierarchy is defined by the DB-API 2.0 (:pep:`249`).

 .. exception:: Warning

+   This exception is not currently raised by the ``sqlite3`` module, but may be raised by applications using ``sqlite3``, for example if a user-defined function truncates data while inserting.
-   A subclass of :exc:`Exception`.
+   ``Warning`` is a subclass of :exc:`Exception`.

 .. exception:: Error

    The base class of the other exceptions in this module.
+   Use this to catch all errors with one single :keyword:`except` statement.
-It is a subclass of :exc:`Exception`.
+   ``Error`` is a subclass of :exc:`Exception`.

    .. attribute:: sqlite_errorcode